-Jane Pauley was named anchor of “CBS Sunday Morning” in September 2016.
+Jane Pauley is anchor of the award-winning "CBS Sunday Morning," a role she began in September 2016.

 Pauley has written two New York Times bestsellers: A memoir, "Skywriting: A Life Out of the Blue" (Ballantine Books 2004); and "Your Life Calling: Reimagining the Rest of Your Life" (Simon & Schuster 2014), based on her award-winning series on "Today" about people age 50+ starting different careers, learning new skills, making a difference or pursuing their dreams.

-A longtime advocate in children's health and education, Pauley is also a highly-regarded spokesperson in mental health.
+A longtime advocate for children's health and education, Pauley is also a highly-regarded spokesperson for mental health.

-She and her husband, "Doonesbury" cartoonist Garry Trudeau, are the parents of three grown children and grandparents to two.
+She and her husband, "Doonesbury" cartoonist Garry Trudeau, are the parents of three grown children.